-- 7 A meeting has been bought forward in 2022 as follows: - the last meeting of the board in 2022 has been brought forward to September as an October meeting is too close to the election being held on Saturday 8 October 2022.
+- April 2021 meeting has been brought forward to March because of when Easter falls - The last meeting of the Board in 2022 has been brought forward to September as an October meeting is too close to the election being held on Saturday 8 October 2022.

-The legal and statutory requirements for meetings of Council, committees, subcommittees and community boards are spelt out in the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987.
+The legal and statutory requirements for meetings of Council, Committees and Community Boards are spelt out in the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987.
+Staff will ensure that these requirements are met.

-9 There are no community views.
+9 There are no community views

-10 The only costs for the implementation of a meeting schedule are the public notifications via the daily newspaper once a month in accordance with the Local Government Official Information and Meetings Act 1987.
+10 The only costs for the implementation of the meeting schedule are the public notification via the daily newspaper once a month in accordance with the Local Government Official Information and Meetings Act 1987.